Buying the fastest growing indoor plants means you don’t have to wait years for your house plants to grow.

-First of all, think about how much light you get in your home.
+Think about how much light you get in your home.
 You’ll want to pick plants that will be happy with your home’s light levels.
 Makes sense right?
-But too often we get excited – or is that just me – and buy plants that need more light than we can give.
+But too often we get excited and buy plants that need more light than our rooms provide.

-If you take good care of these quick growing houseplants, before you know it you’ll have a green family to be proud of!
+If you take good care of these fast growing houseplants, before you know it you’ll have a green family to be proud of!

-Height: Grows from 2-3 ft. but can grow up to 5 ft tall.
+Height: The Peace Lily grows to 1 ft. but can grow up to 4 ft tall in ideal conditions.

 Devils Ivy (Pothos)

-The pothos ivy is a very easy care trailing plant that grows quickly.
+The Pothos or Devils Ivy is a very easy care trailing plant that grows fast.
 In fact you may want to cut back the trails to keep your plant bushy and full.

 UPDATE: This vine grows insanely fast!
-In the past 10 months mine has grown at least 48″ long and it’s seems to grow a little more each day.
+In the past 10 months mine has grown at least 48″ long and it seems to grow a little more each day.
+My Pothos is facing a northern window and is growing very quickly.
+This plant above has vines that extend up to 8 ft.

 Height: Trailers can grow up to 50 ft or 20 m long.

-How to make it grow: Don’t overwater, allow it to dry out.
-It likes bright indirect light but will tolerate lower light levels.
+How to make it grow: Don’t overwater especially in winter.
+Allow soil to dry out in between waterings.
+Pothos like bright indirect light but will tolerate lower light levels.
 Pinch back tips to keep plant bushy and full.
 Fertilize lightly in summer.

 Parlor Palm (Chamaedorea Elegans)